Q. Which airport should I fly into for this tour?

 Q. I plan to use my cell phone as a camera.
 Will the cold weather affect it while in Antarctica?

-A. The cold weather is going to cause any of your batteries to die quickly (cameras, phones, etc).
-When outside, it’s imperative that you keep your electronics in a warm(ish) spot: close to your body; tucked inside a sock with a hand warmer, etc. And plan to bring extra batteries as a back up.
+A. The cold weather is going to cause all batteries to die quickly (cameras, phones, etc.).
+When outside, it’s imperative that you keep your electronics in a warm(ish) spot: close to your body or tucked inside a sock with a hand warmer, etc. Plan to bring extra batteries or power banks as a backup.

 Q. What currency is accepted on board the ship?

-A. You will be able to pay for all purchases (drinks, souvenirs, etc.) with a debit or credit card and this can be charged in U.S. dollars (recommended) or euros.
+A. You will be able to pay for all purchases (drinks, souvenirs, etc.) with a debit or credit card which will be charged in U.S. dollars (recommended) or euros.

 Q. Are tips included?

-A. Tips for the ship’s crew are not included as we find this is so individualized per person’s experience.
+A. Tips for the ship’s crew are not included as we find this is so individualized per each person’s experience.
 Typically, $10 – $12 per day is recommended (or more if you felt especially well taken care of by the crew).
-This is paid into a general fund at the end of the tour and can be paid via card directly to a representative on board the ship.
+This is paid into a general fund at the end of the expedition and can be made via credit/debit card directly to a representative on board the ship.

 Q. What else should I budget for?